enigma-io/boundless/UIDialog/spec.md

 - **closeOnOutsideClick** `Boolean`
   enable detection of clicks outside the dialog area to trigger `props.onClose`

+- **footer** `any renderable content` text, ReactElements, etc. comprising the "footer" area of the dialog, e.g. confirm/cancel buttons

 - **footerAttributes** `Object`
     - **footerAttributes.\***
       any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-dialog-footer` node

-- **footerContent** `any renderable content` text, ReactElements, etc. comprising the "footer" area of the dialog, e.g. confirm/cancel buttons
+- **header** `any renderable content` text, ReactElements, etc. to represent the "title bar" area of the dialog

 - **headerAttributes** `Object`
     - **headerAttributes.\***
       any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-dialog-header` node

-- **headerContent** `any renderable content` text, ReactElements, etc. to represent the "title bar" area of the dialog

 - **onClose** `Function`
   a handler called if `closeOnEscKey` or `closeOnOutsideClick` is passed as `true`